farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ## Position

-If an obstacle is in your way, you are in a `controlled`, `risky`, or `desperate` position.
-The GM is responsible for telling you this information.
+If an obstacle is in your way, the GM needs to tell you in which `position` you are.

+A situation is either in a `controlled`, `risky`, or `desperate` position.

+- In a `controlled` position, the risk is limited.
+Even if things go wrong, there is a way out.
+- In a `risky` position, the situation is dangerous.
+If you fail, there will be repercussions.
+- In a `desperate` position, the odds are against you.
+Tempting to go against them might backfire heavily.

-In most common scenarios, if you roll to overcome something, you are probably in a `risky` position.
+By default, if you roll to overcome something, you are probably in a `risky` position.

-Multiple things can affect your current position.
-You may be vastly outnumbered, or perhaps you are just out of time.
-The narrative context will help you and the GM decide your current position.
+The GM will use the narrative context to determine which position to pick.

-If the merchant you are trying to convince is in a bad mood, using `Sway` might be a pretty `desperate` move.
-Perhaps `Bond` could put you in a more `controlled` situation.
+Another thing that might affect the position is which `action` is being used.
+If a merchant you are trying to convince is in a bad mood, using `Sway` might be pretty `desperate`. `Bond` on the other hand could put you in a more `controlled` position.

+The position helps you determine what failure might look like.
+To know what success looks like, the GM tells you the potential `effect` of your roll.

 > #### What Position to Pick
 >
 > If you aren't sure of your current situation, talk with the rest of the table.
 A quick discussion is usually enough to clear things up.

-Your position helps you determine what failure might look like.
-Once you know your position, the GM will tell you what it might look like to succeed on your roll.

 ## Effect